What are the key dates?

 Which areas of the business look for Trainees?

-We currently hire Trainees in our Assurance and Risk Assurance teams.
+We currently hire Trainees in our Financial Advisory and Assurance businesses.

 Will taking part in this program affect the length of my undergraduate degree?